yusufmunircloud/AWS-Projects/Data Labs/Streaming Data with Kinesis/What is Amazon Kinesis?.md

 For more comprehensive information and practical guidance, consult the [official Amazon Kinesis documentation](https://docs.aws.amazon.com/kinesis/).

+## Lab Time!
+Lets jump into some labs and see how we can create and configure kinesis!

 ## Conclusion

 Amazon Kinesis empowers organizations to make real-time data-driven decisions, gain instant insights, and process large volumes of streaming data.
 With Kinesis Streams